openreview/openreview/CONTRIBUTING.md

 ## Asking Questions

 The issue tracker is intended for bugs found in the system.
 If your question is related to how OpenReview works, rather than opening an issue, please first check our [FAQ](https://openreview.net/faq).
-If you cannot find the answer there, please contact the organizers of your venue or contact us at info@openreview.net.
+If you cannot find the answer there, please contact the organizers of your venue or contact us using our [Feedback Form](https://openreview.net/contact).

 ## Providing Feedback

 **Your comments and feedback are welcome**

-You can use the [discussions](https://github.com/openreview/openreview/discussions) or send us an email directly to info@openreview.net.
+You can use the [discussions](https://github.com/openreview/openreview/discussions) or the [Feedback Form](https://openreview.net/contact).

 ## Reporting Issues